 ANIMAL HEALTH TECHNICIAN

-The Animal Health Technician ensures the proper care, feeding and treatment of dogs and cats in the animal shelter.
+The Animal Health Technician ensures the proper care, feeding and treatment of dogs and, on occasion, cats in the animal shelter.
 Incumbents provide paraprofessional veterinary care to animals and are certified by the State to perform euthanasia.

 Duties may include but are not limited to the following:

-- Cares for the health and well being of all animals in the care and custody of Dog Services;; provides daily enrichment activities for animals including walking dogs, teaching basic obedience, providing play activities, confidence development and other activities appropriate for the animal; evaluates animals for potential training and adoption.
+- Cares for the health and well being of all animals in the care and custody of Animal Services; provides daily enrichment activities for animals including walking dogs, teaching basic obedience, providing play activities, confidence development and other activities appropriate for the animal; evaluates animals for potential training and adoption.

 - Assists with the maintenance and cleaning of shelter facilities, grounds and building; cleans and disinfects all runs and animal holding facilities and materials; maintains and cleans outdoor facilities and grounds; performs basic building maintenance; orders supplies and maintains inventory of food, vaccines, medications and other veterinary supplies.